Mayoral Council for England: Onward's proposed National Mayors Association

-Institute for Government's proposed English Devolution Council
+Institute for Government and Bennett Institute's proposed English Devolution Council

 In a report titled Devolving English Government published in April 2023, to counter what they described as over-centralisation and a democratic deficit in England, the Institute for Government and the University of Cambridge's Bennett Institute for Public Policy proposed the formation of an "English Devolution Council", and the establishment of an "Office for England" led by a "Secretary of State for England".
 Under the proposals the English Devolution Council would include the mayor of London and existing combined authority mayors.
 An interim mechanism would be put in place for the participation of local leaders in areas of England without a mayoral combined authority.
 The role of the council would be to debate issues related to local and regional governance in England, to call ministers and experts to provide evidence and to advise the UK central Government on English affairs.
 The Existing Ministry for Housing, Communities and Local Government would be split into a Department for Housing and Communities and an Office for England, which would take on responsibility for oversight of devolved and local governance in England.
 The Secretary of State for England would chair a cabinet committee for England including other secretaries of state from departments whose remits mainly apply to England only.

 Establishment

-Following Labour's victory in the 2024 United Kingdom general election, the new prime minister Keir Starmer informally met England's combined authority mayors and the mayor of London on 9 July.
-The first formal meeting of the Mayoral Council, chaired by the Secretary of State for Housing, Communities and Local Government, Angela Rayner, took place on 10 October 2024 in Newcastle-upon-Tyne and the council is expected to meet on a quarterly basis.
+Following Labour's victory in the 2024 United Kingdom general election, the new prime minister Keir Starmer informally met the directly elected mayors of London, the combined authorities and combined county authorities on 9 July.
+The first formal meeting of the Mayoral Council for England, chaired by the Secretary of State for Housing, Communities and Local Government, Angela Rayner, took place on 10 October 2024 in Newcastle-upon-Tyne and the council is expected to meet on a quarterly basis.
 The Ministry of Housing, Communities and Local Government said it set up the Mayoral Council to "strengthen the relationships between central government and the mayors" ahead of publishing a white paper on devolution.
-The first meeting of the Council of the Nations and Regions, which also included England's combined authority mayors and the mayor of London, took place the following day.
+The first meeting of the Council of the Nations and Regions, which also included these mayors took place the following day.

-Unlike the proposed "Council of England", the Mayoral Council does not include local government representatives in areas without a mayoral combined authority, or other stakeholders.
-However, at the 2024 Labour Party Conference, Labour reiterated its commitment to English devolution, saying that all areas of England "should eventually be covered by mayoral devolution", which would mean that the Mayoral Council would eventually evolve into an all-England forum.
+Unlike the proposed "Council of England", the Mayoral Council does not include local government representatives or other stakeholders to represent areas without a strategic authority mayor.
+At the 2024 Labour Party Conference, government ministers reiterated their commitment to English devolution, saying that all areas of England "should eventually be covered by mayoral devolution", which would mean that the Mayoral Council would eventually evolve into an all-England forum.

-The post of Minister of State for Local Government and English Devolution, held by Jim McMahon, was established within the Ministry of Housing, Communities and Local Government in July 2024.
+In February 2026, English Liberal Democrat peer Lord Wallace of Saltaire proposed an amendment to the English Devolution and Community Empowerment Bill that would have enshrined the Mayoral Council for England in law.

+A report published by the Re:State think tank in July 2026 recommended transforming the Mayoral Council into a "Council of Strategic Authorities" chaired by the prime minister or a minister in charge of the new Number 10 North.